 ALOHA FROM LUC!

 The Commission is composed of nine members, who are appointed by the Governor and confirmed by the State Senate.
 One member is appointed from each of the four counties; five members are appointed at-large.
-The Commissioners are non-paid volunteers who represent a cross-section of the community.
+The Commissioners are non-paid volunteers.

 Documents submitted to the LUC must adhere to the following guidelines:

-1. Electronically, in PDF format, via email ([email protected]), ensuring ADA compliance.
+1. Electronically, in PDF format, via email ([email protected]), Please ensure that the PDF is ADA compliant.

 2. Additionally, a hard copy must be mailed to our office (State Land Use Commission, P.O.
 Box 2359, Honolulu, HI, 96814-2359)